jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/processing/amazon_emr.md

 - A custom JAR runs a compiled Java program that you can upload to Amazon S3.
 - You should compile the program against the version of Hadoop you want to launch, and submit a CUSTOM_JAR step to your Amazon EMR cluster.

+## Encryption
+- You can choose to encrypt data in Amazon S3, local disks, or both.
+- When you create a security configuration, you specify two sets of encryption options: at-rest data encryption and in-transit data encryption.
+- Options for at-rest data encryption include both Amazon S3 with EMRFS and local-disk encryption.
+- In-transit encryption options enable the open-source encryption features for certain applications that support Transport Layer Security (TLS).
+- At-rest options and in-transit options can be enabled together or separately.